mgargard/mgargard-researchers/Readme.md

 1. `addpublication` Applied to a form element.
 Uses POST (method="post" action="/publications/) to add a publication for a researcher.

+1. `updatepublication` Applied to a form element.
+Uses POST (method="post" action="/publications/<%=item._id%>">) to update a publication resource.
+Will actually use PUT since it has a hidden input with method="put".

 1. `item[title]` Applied to input[text] element.
 The title of a publication.

 1. `item[bio]` Applied to a textarea tag.
 The biography of a researcher.